uservoice/uservoice-csharp/README.md

 // At this point you want to print/redirect to client.AuthorizeURL in your application.
 // Here we just output them as this is a command-line example.
 System.Console.WriteLine(string.Format("1.
 Go to {0} and click \"Allow access\".", client.AuthorizeURL()));
 System.Console.WriteLine("2.
-Then type the oauth_verifier which is passed as a GET parameter to the callback URL:");
+Then type the oauth_verifier which was passed to the callback URL:");

 // In a web app we would get the oauth_verifier via a redirection to CALLBACK_URL.
 // In this command-line example we just read it from stdin: